Are you looking to be your own boss? Tired of clocking in for the typical 9-5?

 - Business plan – this isn’t always necessary but is a common request

-- P&L for your businesses – if you own other business that will be connected to the new business, plan on submitting these
+- P&L for your businesses – if you own another business that will be connected to the new business, plan on submitting these

-- Balance sheets – applies the same as P&L’s
+- Balance sheets – apply the same as P&Ls

 - Purchase agreement – terms of the deal